charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 [^1]: My Modern record was 6-4, despite punting several relevant games due to fatigue.
 My drafts, on the other hand, were a bloodbath.
 I was unfamiliar with a powerful archetype, and I got run over by it, going 1-4-1.

-After spiking a PPTQ in September, I coded a simulation of my deck in Python[^3].
-The computer's better-than-perfect play (more on this in a moment) then allowed me to compare dozens of variations of the deck by [goldfishing](https://mtg.gamepedia.com/Goldfishing) millions of games.
-I found a few flaws in the conventional wisdom, and see a few paths for the deck going forward.

-[^3]: Code is visible on GitHub [here](https://github.com/charles-uno/valakut/blob/master/driver.py).
-Comments and pull requests welcome!